niplav/site/notes_on_politics_especially_economics.md

 ### Regulations Are Usually Very Inflexible

+> Subsidizing the purchase of new technologies has been a frequent strategy of national governments in relationship to fisheries, with results that have at times been disastrous.
+The effort to finance the acquisition of a new technology presumes that local fishers will not adopt efficient new technologies without external aid.
+The conservatism of fishers in regard to the use of new technologies may reflect an awareness that the management of complex resource systems depends on a delicate balance between the technologies in use and the entry and authority rules used to control access and use.
+If the adaptation of new technologies is accelerated, the relationship between the rules and technologies in use may become seriously unbalanced.
+This is particularly the case when the rules have come about through long processes of trial and error and fishers do not possess legal powers to devise new rules and get them enforced.
+A focus on "production costs" alone, rather than on the total of production costs, transaction costs, and enforcement costs, leads to a narrow interpretation of efficiency (North 1986a,b).
+The rapid introduction of a “more efficient” technology by an outside authority can trigger the very “tragedy of the commons” that the same public officials presume will occur if they do not regulate the use of these fisheries.

+*–Elinor Ostrom, “Governing the Commons pp. 259-260, 1990*

 ### Regulations Are Usually Not Retracted

 > Market based decision are quite different to those made by